-The third important strategy is 'quality, safety and environmental protection' with 12.9% of the total variance.
+The third important strategy is "Quality, safety and environmental protection" with 12.9% of the total variance.
 This strategy has five sub-strategies related to three key areas such as quality assurance, health and safety of workers and environmental protection.
-In this study, quality assurance has been identified as an important sub-strategy.
-Contractors ensure quality of project through the workmanship quality and conformance to specifications.
-Alzahrani & Emsley's (2013) research shows that contractors' investment in quality policy is important to deliver quality project.
-Implementation of an effective quality assurance program can ensure smooth handing over of construction project to client (Kuwaiti et al., 2018).
+In this study, quality assurance has been identified as an important substrategy.
+Contractors ensure the quality of project through the workmanship quality and conformance to specifications.
+Alzahrani and Emsley's (2013) research showed that contractors' investment in quality policy is important to deliver quality project.
+Implementation of an effective quality assurance programme can ensure smooth handing over of construction project to client (Al Kuwaiti, Aimal and Hussain, 2018).
 Secondly, the survey results show that health and safety has paramount importance in construction site.
 It is the contractor's responsibility to ensure health and safety of all workers by providing health and safety supervisor on site.
-The importance of safety and health for project success have been reported by Sekar et al. (2018) where safety is the criteria additional to time, cost and quality.
-Acheamfour, Kissi, & Adjei-kumi (2019) also acknowledged that contractors are required to be safety and health conscious as it improves quality of work and productivity.
-The third key area related to environmental protection indicates that environmental consideration has significance in project success.
+The importance of safety and health for project success have been reported by Sekar, Viswanathan and Sambasivan (2018), where safety is the criteria additional to time, cost and quality.
+Acheamfour, Kissi and Adjei-Kumi (2019) also acknowledged that contractors are required to be safety and health conscious as it improves quality of work and productivity.
+The third key area related to the environmental protection indicates that environmental consideration has significance in project success.
 This aspect started to gain significance in project success attainment due to their life cycle benefits (Acheamfour et al., 2020).
 Environmental protection has now become a global construction industry challenge.
-According to Alzahrani & Emsley (2013), construction processes without considerations of environmental hazards and degradation consequently lead to many environmental problems such as pollution and global warming.
+According to Alzahrani and Emsley (2013), construction processes without considerations of environmental hazards and degradation consequently lead to many environmental problems such as pollution and global warming.
 The survey results demonstrate that waste management plan implementation is an important sub-strategy.
-The study conducted by Azeem, Ullah, Thaheem, & Qayyum (2020) had similar findings.
-They indicated that contractors implement various on-site techniques for waste reduction to achieve better project 2020). performance (Azeem et al., Environmental protection policy implementation is another sub-strategy that is supported by Alzahrani & Emsley (2013), as they highlighted that the policy implementation ensures environmental regulations compliance.
+The study conducted by Azeem et al. (2020) had similar findings.
+They indicated that contractors implement various on-site techniques for waste reduction to achieve better project performance (Azeem et al., 2020).
+Environmental protection policy implementation is another sub-strategy that is supported by Alzahrani and Emsley (2013), as they highlighted that the policy implementation ensures environmental regulations compliance.
 The study shows that implementation of pollution control by contractors is an essential sub-strategy.
-This finding is consistent with Chen, Ong, & Hsu (2016) who asserted that pollution prevention helps contractors in cost reduction.
+This finding is consistent with Chen, Ong and Hsu (2016), who asserted that pollution prevention helps contractors in cost reduction.

-Develop Technical Capability, Monitor and Control
+Strategy 4: Develop Technical Capability, Monitor and Control